Goal: Enable computers to communicate with each other; create the machine-to-machine and process-to-process communication channels.

 OSI reference model

 Data networking is generally implemented as a layered stack of several protocols — each responsible for a specific aspect of networking.
 The OSI reference model defines seven layers of network protocols.
+It’s a somewhat obsolete model and doesn’t correspond to any actual network technology but provides a vocabulary to refer to the various functional layers of a network.
 Some of the more interesting ones are: the network, transport, and presentation layers.

 - 1. Physical